JamesSaxon/jamessaxon.github.io/_posts/2021-10-04-my-home-network.md

   and speed is not usually actually the issue.
 I digress: you can see that my Internet got faster.

-You can also see that we run three different tests:
+You can also see that we run three different tests.
-  Ookla Speedtest, M-Lab's NDT7, and a UDP test through iperf3.
 The Internet uses multiple protocols to transfer data, and we are testing the ones commonly used for normal files (images, text, etc.) as well as video conferencing and streaming.
+(We've deployed Ookla's Speedtest, M-Lab's NDT7, and a UDP test through iperf3.)
-But you can also see that while the overall picture is consistent, there is far more "noise" in the measurements from M-Lab -- the measurements bounce around far more than they do for Ookla or iperf, especially in July.
+While the overall picture is consistent, there is far more "noise" in the measurements from M-Lab -- the measurements bounce around far more than they do for Ookla or iperf, especially in July.